LB-642

 Plain Language

 Developers of high-risk AI systems must exercise reasonable care to protect consumers from known risks of algorithmic discrimination arising from the system's intended and contracted uses.
-Compliance with all developer obligations under the Act creates a rebuttable presumption that reasonable care was used, but this presumption applies only to AG enforcement actions.
-Self-testing for bias and diversity-expanding uses are carved out of the definition of algorithmic discrimination.
+Compliance with all of Section 3's developer obligations creates a rebuttable presumption that reasonable care was used, but only in AG enforcement actions.
+Self-testing for bias and diversity expansion efforts are expressly carved out from the definition of algorithmic discrimination.

 Statutory Text